 Wilson searched for an entire year without securing a single interview.
 Then, a friend told him about Goodwill, so he contacted the manager at the north side outlet.

-“Mr. Wilson has an extraordinary work ethic,” said Jeremiah Davis, Wilson’s manager.
+“Mr. Wilson has an extraordinary work ethic,” said the outlet manager.
 “He would take the early bus and arrive three hours before his shift started to make sure he was at work on time.”

 After three months, Wilson was offered a full-time position.
 Shortly thereafter, he was named employee of the month.